SeUniVr/RestTestGen/README.md

 To build and run RestTestGen with Docker, follow these steps:
 1. Build the image with: `docker build -t rtg .`
-2. Run the container from the image with: `docker run -v ./:/app --network="host" rtg`
+2. Run the container from the image with: `docker run --rm -v ./:/app --network host rtg`

+> If Docker raises an error about the relative path `./`, please replace the relative path with an absolute path to the RestTestGen's source code, for example `docker run --rm -v /my/absolute/path/to/resttestgen:/app --network host rtg`.

 > The Docker container will only include Java 11 and Gradle 7.6.2, without Python.
 If your authentication or reset scripts rely on Python, we recommend running RestTestGen directly on your machine using Gradle.
 However, in upcoming versions of RestTestGen, we aim to provide a more comprehensive container that includes additional dependencies, such as Python, to better support authentication and reset scripts.